-Chart 3: Correlation between Gini coefficients and GDP per capita between 1820-2000
+Chart 3: Correlation between Gini coefficients and GDP per capita between 1980-2000

-Source: Moatsos et al. 2014
+Source : Moatsos et al. 2014

-Inequality in Morocco as measured by the GINI index and ranked internationally is not far from Morocco's rank in income per capita adjusted for purchasing power, a rank near 100 out of some 200 countries.
+Inequality in Morocco as measured by the GINI index and ranked internationally is not far from Morocco's rank in PPP adjusted income per capita, a rank near 100 out of some 200 countries.